Resolvent-based modeling of turbulent jet noise: Results

-The blue lines in figure \ref{fig:OASPL} represent approximations of the KS surface and the resolvent model for both jets.
-Comparisons of the $m=0$ component for the $M_j = 1.5$ jet show the KS surface consistently over predicting the FW-H values by 2dB.
-The rank-1, $m=0$ resolvent model, trained on the KS surface, which alternatively could have been trained of the FW-H data, aligns fairly well with the KS curve at the loudest angles.
-The greatest difference is that the resolvent model peaks at an angle of about 5 degrees higher than the LES data.
+Figure \ref{fig:OASPL} presents calculations of the OASPL from both jets using the 100$D$ Kirchhoff surface values from the LES and the rank-1 resolvent model considering $m=[0,2]$ and $St = 0.13-1$.
+For the $M_j = 1.5$ jet, the values are only close at downstream angles and where the jet is the loudest.
+From $\phi = 140-155$ the model is within 1-3dB.
+A striking difference is that the resolvent model peaks at an angle of about 5 degrees higher than the LES data.
 Interestingly, a similar experiment and simulation in \citet{bres2017unstructured} disagreed by the same angle.
-Although $100D$ data from the experiment is not available, projecting the resolvent modes onto this data would likely result in better alignment, as shifting the LES data by 5 degrees results in a significantly improved estimate.
-However, as the ultimate source of the discrepancy is unknown, we avoid making any corrections to the model based on these observations.
+Although $100D$ data from the experiment is not available, projecting the resolvent modes onto this data would likely result in better alignment, as shifting the LES data by 5 degrees results in a significantly improved estimate (within $0.5dB$ from $\phi = 135-150$).
+However, as the ultimate source of the discrepancy is unknown, we avoid making any corrections to the model based on these observations.}

-We see similar behavior between the KS surface and the resolvent model for the transonic case.
-The dashed line in figure \ref{fig:OASPL} represents the total OASPL found via the KS surfaces and the $m=0$ only OASPL shows a minor difference of 0.5dB at peak angles.
-The rank-1 $m=0$ resolvent model again presents agreement of the peak OASPL to within 2dB.
+\ethan{We see similar behavior between the KS surface and the resolvent model for the transonic case.
+The rank-1 $m=[0,2]$ resolvent model presents agreement of the peak OASPL to within 2dB at peak noise angles.
 We stress that this result for the $M_j = 0.9$ jet is rather surprising as many previous studies, although computed in the near-field, found the acoustic field required many modes to agree within 2dB \citep{freund2009turbulence,towne2015stochastic}.
-This shows that the eddy-viscosity model included in our resolvent analysis significantly reduces the rank of the acoustic jet problem.
-Further, we note that this transonic jet has been extensively verified by experimental data in the near-field and at $\rho = 50D$, and, although we extend the results to $100D$, the peak angles of the KS and the resolvent model are closely aligned when compared to the $M_j = 1.5$ case.
+This shows that the application of both the KS surface to $100D$ and eddy-viscosity model included in our resolvent analysis significantly reduces the rank of the acoustic jet problem.
+Further, we note that this transonic jet has been extensively verified by experimental data in the near-field and at $\rho = 50D$, and, although we extend the results to $100D$, the peak angles of the KS and the resolvent model are closely aligned when compared to the $M_j = 1.5$ case.}